dagokl/helseid-samples-golang/web-app/README.md

 ## Security features

 ### State
-State is a random string is generated at /login.
+State is a random string generated at /login.
 It is saved and then appended to the redirect to helseid/connect/auth.
 When the user is sent back to /callback this request should contain the same state that we created earlier, if not, we abort the authentication process.
 State is a security measurement to prevent Cross-site request forgery(CSRF).

 ### Nonce
 Nonce is very similar to state.
 The only difference is that it is not in the params of the request to /callback, it is instead inside the payload of the id token which is in the params of the request to /callback.
 Just as with state, if it does not match the nonce created earlier, we abort the authentication process.